winwowin/Final_Project/README.md

 We will pick a few of the best datasets from below.

 ### Hypotheses:
-1. People will be happier with higher education.
+1. People will be happier with higher education which will be indipendent from other factors.
-2. People will be happier with lower crime rate.
-3. People will be happier with better economic.
-4. People will be happier with the lower suicide rate.
+2. The worsen the economic will resulted in higher crime rate, higher suicide rate, and less happiness

 ### Datasets:
 - World Happiness Report [https://www.kaggle.com/unsdsn/world-happiness]